Thraetaona/EXACT/README.md

 * *In favor of [RASM](https://github.com/VioletVillain/RASM)*, which is basically a work-in-progress Game Engine written in Rust.
 Getting fluent in WebAssembly meant writing efficient code and eased its debugging.
 * *Experience*.  an in-depth study of processor that still has alot in common with x86_64 will surely assist in writing optimized code; even though the 8086 lacked any concepts of caches (as an example).

-The emulator has been thoroughly documented, except in places where doing so would have been considered extremely verbose or obivous.
+The emulator has been thoroughly documented, except in places where doing so would have been considered extremely verbose or otherwise obivous.

 ***